Best Police Flashlights

 Fenix HT30R runtime high

-LED flashlights have come a long way.
+LED technology, and LED flashlights have come a long way.
 But there has been a new type of flashlight on the market, and that’s LEP.
-LEP stands for Laser Excited Phosphor and it’s basically a flashlight with a laser built into it.
+LEP stands for Laser Excited Phosphor and is basically a flashlight with a laser built into it, and without a reflector.
 This laser is then pointed at a layer of phosphor to turn the blue light into a yellow or white beam.

-Fenix really knows how to make a great light.
+Fenix really knows how to make a great light, with maximum durability.
 The HT30R has such a nice build quality, you can tell it was made to be an actual tool – not just a run-of-the-mill flashlight.

 The HT30R is a special one on this list of great flashlights for police, because of its unique light source.
 If you’re not sure whether this LEP flashlight fits your needs, read our in-depth review of the Fenix HT30R.